jupyter4edu/ideas/workshop-agenda.md

 # Agenda for Education Workshop - GWU 12/01/2018

 1. Introductions
-2. Intro of the Book about *Learning and Teaching with Binder*
+2. Intro of the Book about *Learning and Teaching with Jupyter*
 3. Short Introduction to Jupyter
     - https://go.gwu.edu/caminos
     - Scroll down halfway through `README`